Teaching the Holocaust

 Teaching the Holocaust to middle, high school or college age students is no easy feat, but by learning the history, the next generation can work to ensure it does not repeat itself.

 A variety of resources are available free of charge for educators to teach about the Holocaust.

-Workshops – Holocaust education and diversity training is available for Missouri middle and high school teachers.
+- Workshops – Holocaust education and diversity training is available for Missouri middle and high school teachers.
 We provide both half-day and full-day workshops for teachers of history, English, social studies and other appropriate fields.

 - Classroom Activities – A visit to the Holocaust Museum does not eliminate the need for classroom learning.
 Review these classroom activities to enhance students’ learning both before and after your visit.

 - Suggested Reading – We’ve compiled a reading list with over 100 readings to deepen your students’ understanding of the events and time period.
 The readings are broken up by the recommended grade level, from fourth grade through high school and adulthood.